 Don’t have your child place his or her head between the knees.
-This is not needed, and may even worsen the nosebleed.
+This is not needed, and may even make the nosebleed worse.

-Don’t give your child a pain reliever (if one is needed, call your health care provider).
+Don’t give your child a pain reliever.
+If your child needs one, call your healthcare provider.

 Don’t let your child lie down during the nosebleed.

 Most nosebleeds are not a medical emergency.
-But if your child is having frequent nosebleeds, take him or her to see a health care provider.
-Your child may need a saline (special salt water) nasal spray to moisten the inside of the nose.
-In some cases, it may be necessary to perform a quick procedure to keep the vessels from bleeding.
+But if your child is having nosebleeds often, take him or her to see a healthcare provider.
+Your child may need a saline (special saltwater) nasal spray to moisten the inside of the nose.
+In some cases, the healthcare provider may need to do a quick procedure to keep the vessels from bleeding.